andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 With that done, we can now run `bundle exec standardrb --fix` which will add a `typed: false` entry to each file.

-On it's own that doesn't do anything, but it prepares the way that we can use Spoom Bump:
+On its own that doesn't do anything, but it prepares the way that we can use Spoom's bump:

 ```sh
 bundle exec spoom bump
 ```
+This helps us discover which files can be 'bumped' up a level of typing.

-You should see that a large number are now marked as `# typed: true``, even without us having to do any work.
+You should see that a large number are now marked as `# typed: true``, without us having to do any work.

-At this point, you can search for `# typed: false`` in *.rb and you’ll see there are around 100 files with that sigil.
+At this point, you can search for `# typed: false` in `*.rb` and you’ll see there are around 100 files with that sigil.

 Resolving those is outside the scope of this article, but you now have a strong starting point.